codahale/veil/docs/design.md

 Per Theorem 13.10 of [[KL20]](#kl20) (p.
 478), this construction is UF-CMA secure if the Schnorr identification scheme is secure and the hash function is secure:

-> Let `Π` be an identification scheme, and let `Π'` be the signature scheme that results by applying the Fiat-Shamir transform to it.
-If `Π` is secure and `H` is modeled as a random oracle, then `Π'` is secure.
+> Let `Π` be an identification scheme, and let `Π′` be the signature scheme that results by applying the Fiat-Shamir transform to it.
+If `Π` is secure and `H` is modeled as a random oracle, then `Π′` is secure.

 Per Theorem 13.11 of [[KL20]](#kl20) (p.
 481), the security of the Schnorr identification scheme is